-Table 2-2 Differences in defaults
+Table 3-2: Differences in defaults

-Arm Compiler 5 Arm Compiler 6 Notes Further information hide_all -fvisibility=hidden These defaults are similar but -fvisibility=hidden does not affect extern declarations or symbol references.
-In Arm Compiler 6, symbols in the final image are hidden if the reference or the definition is hidden.
-Therefore the visibility of the reference alone does not determine the visibility of the symbol, as it does in Arm Compiler 5. hide_all for Arm® Compiler 5fvisibility for Arm® Compiler 6. apcs=/hardfp or apcs=/softfp -mfloat-abi=softfp The default floating-point linkage in Arm Compiler 5 depends on the specified processor.
+Arm Compiler 5 Arm Compiler for Embedded 6 Notes Further information hide_all -fvisibility=hidden These defaults are similar but - fvisibility=hidden does not affect extern declarations or symbol references.
+In Arm Compiler for Embedded 6, symbols in the final image are hidden if the reference or the definition is hidden.
+Therefore the visibility of the reference alone does not determine the visibility of the symbol, as it does in Arm Compiler 5. hide_all for Arm Compiler 5 -fvisibility for Arm Compiler for Embedded 6 apcs=/hardfporapcs=/softfp -mfloat-abi=softfp The default floating-point linkage in Arm Compiler 5 depends on the specified processor.
 If the processor has floating-point hardware, then Arm Compiler 5 uses hardware floating-point linkage.
 If the processor does not have floating-point hardware, then Arm Compiler 5 uses software floating-point linkage.
-In Arm Compiler 6, the default is always software floating-point linkage for AArch32 state.
+In Arm Compiler for Embedded 6, the default is always software floating-point linkage for AArch32 state.
 The -mfloat-abi option also controls the type of floating-point instructions that the compiler usesmfloat-abi=softfp uses hardware floating-point instructions.
-Use -mfloat-abi=soft to use software floating-point linkage and software library functions for floating-point operations. apcs for Arm® Compiler 5mfloat-abi for Arm® Compiler 6. image.axf a.out Default name for the executable image if none of -o, -c, -E, or -S are specified on the command-line. -o for Arm® Compiler 5o for Arm® Compiler 6. enum_is_int is disabled by default -fno-short-enums enum_is_int is disabled by default in Arm Compiler 5, so the smallest data type that can hold the enumerator values is usedfno-short-enums is the default in Arm Compiler 6, so the size of the enumeration type is at least 32 bits. enum_is_int for Arm® Compiler 5fno-short-enums for Arm® Compiler 6.
+Use -mfloat-abi=soft to use software floating-point linkage and software library functions for floating-point operations. apcs (armcc) for Arm Compiler 5 -mfloat-abi for Arm Compiler for Embedded 6